What’s the main feature that every social media dashboard must have? We interviewed 23 social media marketing experts to find out!

 Social media management tools are constantly evolving to keep up with businesses’ and marketers’ needs.

-And while many dashboards have amazing selections of features, there are still quite a few features that many marketers need – and because they’re not getting them from their dashboard, they have to look at other tools to help them.
+And while many dashboards have amazing selections of features, many marketers still need social media dashboard features not included in those dashboards.
+So, they have to look at other tools to help them.